AlexanderHarrison/TetrisPercent/src/hold_optimization.md

 If you don't I don't blame you.
 It can be hard to pin down.
 Essentially, it is the set of transformations where these two rules hold.
 1. Each digit n has at least n zeroes to the left of it
-2. There is one pseudozero at the very left that counts as a zero for rule 1
+2. There is one not visible pseudozero at the very left that counts as a zero for rule 1

 This method is complicated so I don't use it.
 There is simpler method for finding what implies a bag, and it is surprising.

 Notice how to initial bags are reverses of each other
 ````
+rev(ABC) -> CBA

 ABC <- ABC BAC BCA ACB
  00 <-  00  10  02  01